hurpey/FinalProject/README.md

 Using county level data mostly obtained from the USA Census Bureau, this analysis aims to answer the following questions:

+- Which social and demographic factor has the largest impact on household income at county level and country level?
 - Which county records the highest level of income and lowest level of income?
 - Which ethnicities are in the highest and lowest income quintiles?
 - Is there any increase in income level as educational attainment increases?